 I then gently stirred/tossed the mixture until the oil, salt, pepper and garlic seemed to be evenly distributed.
 Next, drizzle about 1/2 T. of olive oil into your baking pan and spread evenly across the baking area with a paper towel or brush.
 OR, use baking parchment or a silicone pan liner.
 The baking dish is your choice.
 I like to bake in the pottery my daughter creates, because it can be used as a serving dish as well.

 Next, simply layer your mixture evenly into your pan, and bake for 25 minutes.
 While this dish is baking, you can quickly prepare your dip.
 Or sauce.
 Or whatever you’d like to call it.
-First, take about 10 chive strands and rough cut them so they’ll easily disintegrate in the blender.
+First, take about 10 chive strands and rough cut them so they’ll easily disintegrate in the blender (you can skip the cutting and just drop the strands in the blender if you have a good blender from unclutterer).
 You’ll also need a few basil leaves, and either 1/5th of a regular sized cucumber, cleaned and peeled…or what I used: a small fresh whole cucumber.
 Measure about 8-12 oz of sour cream into a blender or food processor, throw in your green items, and about 1/2 t. sea salt.
 Blend until the greens are smoothed into the sour cream, and the dip is turning slightly green.
 Turn that into a serving container and hold in the refrigerator until the dish is done.

 You’ll start smelling your dish just about time to pull it out of the oven.
 The onions should be lightly tipped in brown, and a few of your smaller pieces should also be barely browning.
 The veggies should look relaxed, like this…